| ResumeNorman Allan Harris, Ph.D.

 activation, bremsstrahlung induced noise, optical and other effects of

+importance in a defensive engagement.
 Simulation Of Nuclear Criticality Using Monte Carlo Particle Transport

 Utilized Monte Carlo techniques to simulate nuclear reactor criticality